WowPost/RegisterSystem/README.md

 ![home](https://github.com/WowPost/RegisterSystem/assets/150549548/7081736b-0c61-438b-824d-dd59ff765cb0)
 ![users](https://github.com/WowPost/RegisterSystem/assets/150549548/dd989a64-423d-4d03-a8a9-808098aa856c)

 # Register System

 This is a simple Django project to get started in Django studies.
 It's a simple form to input and display user data.

 ## Getting Started

-This project is aimed at Debian based distros, but other Unix based distros users, Windows and Mac should be able to follow, with some command changes specific to each OS.
+This project is aimed at Debian based distros but other Unix based distros, Windows and Mac users should be able to follow, with some command changes specific to each OS.
 You can also grab a copy of a Debian based distro and start running it on a Virtual Machine.
 Setting up a VM is not on the scope of this tutorial.

 ### Prerequisites